RichiH/vcsh/README.md

 are under vcsh's control are located.
 Since their working trees are configured to be in $HOME, the files contained in those repositories will be put in $HOME directly.
-Of course, [mr] [1] will work with this layout if configured according to this document (see above).
+Of course, [mr] [mr] will work with this layout if configured according to this document (see above).

 vcsh will check if any file it would want to create exists.
 If it exists, vcsh